ddttom/doc2web/docs/prd.md

 - Unicode and international character support
 - Hierarchical lists should maintain proper nesting and numbering
 - TOC elements should be properly styled with appropriate leader lines and formatting
+- Leader lines in TOC should connect entries to page numbers with proper dots
+- Page numbers in TOC should be right-aligned for better readability
+- Different TOC levels should have correct indentation reflecting the document structure

 ## 4. Technical Specifications